Remco28/github_dashboard/NEXT_STEPS.md

 This repository’s working checklist for near-term improvements and polish.

+## Appearance Tweaks
+- [ ] Restore radio and slider back to orange!
+- [ ] Add better distinction for sections.

 ## Filters & Time Window
 - [ ] Support activity windows beyond 365 days (e.g., 730 days)
 - [ ] Consider an "All time" option with clear rate-limit guidance